ignite/cli/docs/guide/loan.md

 git commit -m "Add approve loan message"
 ```

-### Repay Loan Message
+### Repay loan message

-After the loan has been approved, the username must be able to repay an approved loan.
+After the loan has been approved, the borrower must be able to repay an approved loan.

 Scaffold the message `repay-loan` that a borrower uses to return tokens that were borrowed from the lender: